paulnicholsen27/starter_code_legit/33-this/lecture_notes.md

     strict mode also keeps `this` from being the window, so we can be sure it only refers to instances as we like.
     show `this` in `greet()` with and without strict mode

-- make multiple buttons and give click handler of `greet`.
+- make multiple buttons and give click handler of `greet`.  (don't use `forEach`--you'll have to write it out later anyway)

 - two ways to change what `This` is:
     - `.bind` (show docs) creates brand-new function with `this` set to provided value